Undergraduate Programs in Linguistics

 You learn many valuable skills by studying linguistics.
 It’s a marketable degree if you’re imaginative and aggressive.
 Among the portable skills you can acquire through a study of linguistics are

 - how to construct logical arguments

 - how to achieve solutions to complex problems using clear, concise, coherent reasoning

 - how to improve your focus (linguistics requires a lot of attention to detail!)

 - co-operative, collegial behaviour: you have to work with your colleagues in some linguistics classes.
 You will have to do that big time when you leave the university, so get comfortable with it NOW.

-If you have any questions about what linguistics can do for you, call me, Dr. Cliff Burgess (I’m the Undergraduate Curriculum Committee Chair for Linguistics), at 778-782-4114 or email me.
+If you have any questions about the program, please feel free to email me, Dr. John Alderete, the Undergraduate Curriculum Committee Chair for Linguistics, at email@example.com.
 We can set up an appointment to meet, if you wish.